fmrtl73/pxdocs/content/install-portworx/cloud/azure/azure-managed-identity-on-aks.md

 Perform the following steps to enable Azure managed identity on new AKS cluster:

-1. Login to the Azure and set the subscription:
+1. Log in to Azure and set the subscription:

     ```text
     az login